JoshDoody/fsn/_posts/2020-05-07-salary-expectations-interview-question.md

 layout: posts
 title: Salary expectations questions - How should you answer them?
 subhead: Word-for-word scripts to answer salary expectations questions in your interviews
-excerpt: Don't panic!
+description: Don't panic!
 Here's how to tactfully answer salary expectations questions without costing yourself a ton of money (updated for 2021)
 categories:
   - salary-questions
 tags: